Firewall Network (FireNet) Workflow¶

-If you have not already done so, follow the Go link to subscribe to the VM-Series in AWS Marketplace.
+If you have not already done so, follow the AWS Marketplace link to subscribe to the VM-Series.

 Do not launch the firewall instance from AWS Console as you launch it in the following steps.

 3. Create a Firewall Domain¶

 This step creates a Security Domain with a Firewall Domain option.

-Go to TGW Orchestrator -> Plan -> Create an AWS Transit Gateway and then a Security Domain to create one.
-Select “Aviatrix Firewall Domain”.
+Go to TGW Orchestrator -> Plan -> Create an AWS Transit Gateway and then a Security Domain by selecting “Aviatrix Firewall Domain”.

 4. Launch Aviatrix FireNet Gateway¶

 This step leverages the Transit Network workflow to launch one Aviatrix gateway for FireNet deployment.

 C5x.large is the minimum Aviatrix gateway instance size for FireNet deployment as it requires 4 interfaces.

 If your deployment requires 2-AZ HA, go through Transit Network -> Setup to launch one Aviatrix gateway and enable HA which effectively launches a HA gateway (the second gateway) in a different AZ.
 If you select public subnet “-Public-gateway-and-firewall-mgmt-AZ-a” for the primary FireNet gateway, you should select public subnet “-Public-gateway-and-firewall-mgmt-AZ-b” for the second AZ FireNet gateway.

 5. Enable Aviatrix FireNet Gateway¶